 I enjoy visiting schools and pre-schools, bringing books to life and encouraging children in their reading and writing.
 An author visit is also an exciting experience for children – stimulating imagination and providing an opportunity to engage with a professional storyteller.
-(If a visit isn’t going to be possible, there are ways to help children engage with the books.
-Please see below).

 If you are from a school, thinking about an author visit, check out this informative slideshow from the Society of Authors.